Somnath-85/LegalAgent/README.md

 - Once deployed, access the app via the provided URL (e.g., https://your-app-name.streamlit.app).

 Test the Deployed App:
+- Upload legal documents and store it into FAISS store
-- Input job requirements, upload a resume, and analyze it.
+- Input legal queries and analyze it.
-- Verify that the analysis report is generated and downloadable.
+- Verify that the analysis report is generated.

 Requirements
 The requirements.txt file includes all necessary dependencies.

 Usage
 - Run the app locally or access the deployed version on Streamlit Cloud.
-- Enter requirements in the text area (e.g., skills, experience, qualifications).
+- Enter queries in the text area (e.g., Deed, agreement).
 - Upload a document in PDF format.
-- Click “Analyze document” to generate the AI-driven analysis.
+- Click “Analyze your query” to generate the AI-driven analysis.

 ## 🚀 Features

 - Upload document in PDF formats
-- Extract and analyze document content using Google Gemini model
+- Extract and store file embedding into FAISS store
+- Run similarity search on FAISS store using a query
+- Pass relavant context and query to gemini LLM to analyse it
-- Store analysis results in a FAISS vector store
+- Dislay analysis on a UI
 - View structured AI-generated feedback
-- Download analysis as a text report

 ---